Cwill14/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

-    Prop Types are used to check what type of data we expect for props, to help prevent any errors.
+    Prop Types are used to check what type of data we expect for props, to help prevent any errors that may arise from properties receiving the wrong type of data.

 - [ ] Describe a life-cycle event in React?